 Practice makes perfect

 Reflex muscle memories can also be improved with practice.
-However, whereas there is a plethora of training methods, devices, and treatments to restore, improve, supplement, and/or substitute for deficit voluntary muscle memories, essentially none exist for reflex muscle memories.
+However, whereas there is a plethora of training methods, devices, and treatments to improve, supplement, substitute or cope with deficit voluntary muscle memories, essentially none exist for reflex muscle memories.

 Develop training specifically for reflex muscle memories